private_key_jwt — asymmetric client auth, no shared secret (step by step)

 &client_assertion=<the signed JWT>

-No client_id / client_secret needed — both are derived from (and proven by) the assertion.
-IAM verifies
+No client_id/client_secret in the body — both are derived from (and proven by) the assertion.
+IAM returns

 Security notes

-• Audience-bound.
-An assertion minted for another server’s token endpoint is rejected (aud mismatch).
+• ES256 only; aud-bound (an assertion for another server’s endpoint is rejected); jti single-use

-• Key rotation.
-Add the new public key (new kid) to the JWKS, switch the client to sign with it, then
+• Key rotation: add a new public key (new kid) to the JWKS, switch the app to sign with it, then drop